Agent credentials

 - Workspace API key

 What if my connected plan hits its usage limit?
-Superconductor does not automatically fall back to an API key.
+Superconductor does not automatically fall back on an API key mid-run.
 The implementation will stop, and you'll see a message in the chat indicating that your plan's limit has been reached and when it resets.
-For Claude, you can disconnect your plan in your account settings and use an API key instead until the limit resets.
+For future runs, you can disconnect your plan in your settings and use an API key or credits instead until the limit resets.

 Best available credentials